One of my favorite television shows as a child was Lost in Space.

 This is becoming a bit of a cliche on sci-fi shows.
 The parents wander off to do some task, and the children are left up to their own devices and get into some easily avoidable predicaments.
 I realize this makes for good drama, but sometimes it's so infuriating to watch.

-Caugh, Carl, Caugh – I watch sci-fi shows where a lot of parents have no clue what their children are up to.
+Caugh, Carl, Caugh – I watch sci-fi shows where many parents have no clue what their children are up to.
 Stranger Things – excellent show, but those parents need some Dr. Phil

 My initial reaction is, why are these parents so naive?
-How do you not know sending 100 children to earth is going to evolve into some real-world version of Lord of the Flies.
+How do you not know sending 100 children to earth will evolve into some real-world version of Lord of the Flies.
 Leaving your kids alone with an alien robot should send up red flags, long before “Danger, Will Robinson” sounds.